robenkleene/design-references/ios/nomad-sculpt.md

 # Nomad Sculpt

-- To add a primitive, use the icon that looks like a graph, and select an option under `Primitives`
+- To add a primitive, under `Scene` (icon that looks like a graph in the upper left), and select an option under `Primitives`
 - To move and object, select `Gizmo`` in the right sidebar